 - 2008: Jarlath O'Neil-Dunne, UVM Spatial Analysis Lab (on the left in the picture at right bottom of page)

 - 2009: Johnathan Croft, VTrans (on the right in the picture at right bottom of page)

 - 2010: Steve Sharp, VCGI (on the left in picture at left bottom of page)

 - 2011: David Healy, Stone Environmental, Inc. (on the right in picture at left bottom of page)

 - 2014: Leslie Pelch, VCGI (on the left in picture at bottom center of page)

-In order to nominate someone for the Outstanding Achievement Award, you can simply enter information via this online form: https://www.surveymonkey.com/r/F9PW5FS Nominations are accepted at any time (deadline for consideration for 2017 award is April 11, 2017), and the award is presented at a spring or summer VT GIS conference.
+In order to nominate someone for the Outstanding Achievement Award, you can contact VCGI staff here: Email VCGI .
+The award is presented at a spring or summer VT GIS conference.

 Please take the time to recognize one of your colleagues or acquaintances, because the people who inspire us deserve to know it!

-If you would like to participate in the process of choosing the recipient of this award by joining the OAA committee, contact Leslie at (802) 882-3002 or Via Email.
+If you would like to participate in the process of choosing the recipient of this award by joining the OAA committee, contact VCGI staff here: Email VCGI .
 Members of the committee will review the nominations received, solicit more nominations if necessary, and choose the recipient via an agreed upon method.
 You could expect to spend no more than 3 hours on this effort in phone conferences and email.